sdruskat/pmc-publication-metadata/config/README.md

 # Workflow configuration

-Configure this workflow by making two settings in `config.yml`:
+Configure this workflow by making settings in `config.yml`:

 - `pmc_baseline_date`: Set the date string for the baseline files, e.g., "2023-12-18".
 To see the latest available baseline files, see https://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/oa_comm/xml/ or